Tax break for charitable mortgage deduction may increase under GOP

-Congressional Republicans say they will preserve popular tax breaks for charitable giving and mortgage interest, but advocacy groups say even if they aren’t directly targeted, both nonprofits and the housing industry are likely to take hits.
+Congressional Republicans say they will preserve popular tax breaks for charitable giving and mortgage interest, but advocacy groups say even if they aren’t directly targeted, nonprofits and the housing industry are likely to take hits.

-Some analysts are anticipating as much as a 10 percent drop in home prices if the GOP goes ahead with its tax plans, which would flatten the system out, cutting income rates across the board while erasing most special tax credits and deductions — save for the mortgage and charity breaks.
+Some analysts are anticipating as much as a 10 percent drop in home prices if Republicans go ahead with its tax plans, which would flatten out the system, cutting income rates across the board while erasing most special tax credits and deductions — save for the mortgage and charity breaks.

-But by increasing the standard deduction, the GOP’s plans would reduce the reasons for taxpayers to itemize their deductions — which would mean fewer people searching for charities to donate to ahead of tax time.
+But by increasing the standard deduction, the Republican plans would reduce the reasons for taxpayers to itemize their deductions — which would mean fewer people searching for charities to donate to ahead of tax time.

 A higher standard deduction could also change the incentives that govern housing purchases, the industry fears.
 The National Association of Realtors is warning Congress to tread lightly.